Track 1

 Roundtable Discussions

-- Is the control, governance and location of your data for Ai use cases a major consideration in your choice of platform provider?
+- Is the control, governance and location of your data for AI use cases a major consideration in your choice of platform provider?

 - Are regulations a help or hindrance when it comes to IT innovation in Europe